Home Compare ON vs WLK

 ON Semiconductor vs Westlake: Which Stock Looks Stronger in 2026?

-ON Semiconductor holds the cleaner structural position, with the lead spread across profitability and valuation.
-Westlake still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+ON Semiconductor holds the cleaner structural position, with the lead spread across profitability and growth.
+Westlake still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 On the market side, ON Semiconductor is in better shape — its trend is intact while Westlake's trend has broken down.
 That puts structure and market broadly in agreement — ON Semiconductor's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-This is not just a one-metric split: both profitability and growth materially support the lead.
-The overall score gap is 8 points in favour of ON Semiconductor Corporation.
+The clearest separation starts in profitability, but growth adds another real layer to the result.
+The overall score gap is 11 points in favour of ON Semiconductor Corporation.

 Trajectory Similarity